 - To identify the facilitators and barriers to scale-up of the management strengthening intervention in different and changing contexts.

 - To identify the costs and effects of scaling up the management strengthening intervention.

 - To develop the individual and institutional capacity at regional and national levels to implement and sustain the use of the scaling up framework and strategy.

 - To ensure engagement of stakeholders and institutions needed to implement and sustain the scale-up of the intervention.

 - To provide ongoing communication for and about the scale-up process and to disseminate the validated framework and strategy for scaling up the management strengthening intervention.

-The project is being delivered in Ghana, Malawi and Uganda in partnership with five European institutions – more on the partners here.
+The project was delivered in Ghana, Malawi and Uganda in partnership with five European institutions – more on the partners here.
 The funded aspect of the project began in 2017 and ran to March 2022, with further scale-up work taking place thereafter.